Prompting guidance

 Extraction vs. reasoning

-Document reasoning fields might require more cleaning to format output consistently, and results are more variable.
-But, document reasoning fields perform better for large documents over 200 pages, even for straightforward fields like names or addresses.
-Document reasoning works particularly well when:
+In legacy mode, document reasoning fields perform better for large documents over 200 pages, even for straightforward fields like names or addresses.

 -